 3. Hit farmer’s markets right before closing to snag discounted deals on produce.
 Nobody wants to haul their produce home.

 4. Start having meatless Mondays.
-Meat is the most expensive ingredient in a dish, eliminating that cost and replacing it with cheaper sources of protein once a week makes a big difference.
+Meat is the most expensive ingredient in a dish; eliminating that cost and replacing it with cheaper protein sources once a week makes a big difference.

 5. Use your capsule wardrobe to pack for a vacation in a carry-on bag, saving the costs of checking baggage.

-7. Keep a “needs” list on your phone and keep an eye out for discounts.
+7. Keep a “needs” list on your phone and watch for discounts.